Small permutation classes: Griddings of Small Permutation Classes

+Instead, we consider the substitution completion $\S(\O)$.
+A routine calculation of the basis of $\S(\O)$ (see Propositions~\ref{prop-basis-WO} and \ref{prop-WO-gridding}) that shows every small permutation class is $\S(\O)$-griddable.
+The following proposition then follows.

-\begin{proposition} Every permutation class with lower growth rate less than $\kappa$ is $\W(\O_k)$-griddable for some $k$. \end{proposition} \begin{proof} If $\C$ is a permutation class with growth rate less than $\kappa$ then Proposition~\ref{prop-WO-gridding} shows that $\C$ is $\W(\O)$-griddable.
+\begin{proposition} Every permutation class with lower growth rate less than $\kappa$ is $\S(\O_k)$-griddable for some $k$. \end{proposition} \begin{proof} If $\C$ is a permutation class with growth rate less than $\kappa$ then Proposition~\ref{prop-WO-gridding} shows that $\C$ is $\S(\O)$-griddable, and thus $\C$ is $\C\cap\S(\O)$-griddable.
 If $\C$ were to contain every increasing oscillation or every decreasing oscillation, then Proposition~\ref{prop-growth-osc} would imply that $\lgr(\C)\ge\kappa$, a contradiction.
-Thus there must be some $k$ for which $\C$ has a $\W(\O_k)$ gridding. \end{proof}
+Thus, there must be some $k$ for which $\C$ has an $\S(\O_k)$-gridding. \end{proof}

-\begin{proposition} Let $\D$ be a pwo permutation class and suppose that the matrix $\M$ satisfies the conclusion of Theorem~\ref{small-classes-gridding} with respect to $\D$.
-Then $\Grid(\M)$ (and thus each of its subclasses) is also pwo.
-In particular, by Theorem~\ref{small-classes-gridding} and Proposition~\ref{prop-WOk-gridding}, every permutation class with lower growth rate less than $\kappa$ is pwo. \end{proposition} \begin{proof} By Proposition~\ref{grid-pwo-component} it suffices to show that every connected component of $\Grid(\M)$ is pwo.
-By assumption, these are either $\D$ or edges in which both cells are labeled by monotone classes.
-The proof is then completed by noting that both classes are pwo (by assumption and Theorem~\ref{pwo-forest}, respectively). \end{proof}